-But as far as everything else, this film misses the mark.
+But as far as everything else, this film misses some marks.

-While the brutal kills are cringeworthy, and the special effects are definitely solid, the film goes off track too many times to really gain momentum.
+While the brutal kills are cringeworthy, and the special effects are definitely solid, the film goes off track too many times to really maintain momentum.

 The main character roles are swapped around too much, the logic of some of the story’s twists and turns seemed a bit hollow and rushed, and the character of Art the Clown seemed above the film, because, well, he was.

 Art the Clown has potential to be really memorable.
 David Howard Thornton captured a true essence with his portrayal and it has laid the groundwork to become something much bigger.

 But being caught in a slasher that loses your interest not even halfway through, will be unfortunate if it continues.

 I’m a big fan of slasher films and I understand their sense of humor, I appreciate how they don’t take themselves too seriously, and how slasher flicks live in the gore and the killing, famously, and humorously, shooting for the lewd and ridiculous over a serious tone, more often than not.

 But ‘Terrifier’ doesn’t seem like it’s living in the slasher genre, it seems to want to be taken seriously and relies on, what it thinks is a solid story, and navigates through this story in a confusing and perplexing way.

 I read a lot of reviews regarding the film and mostly all of them rave about the potential of Art the Clown as a horror movie icon.